 Just like marinades, commercially prepared salad dressings are often high in calories, saturated fats, and added sugars.
 Good thing whipping up a tasty salad topper is super easy!

 "A vinaigrette dressing can be made simply by using olive or canola oil, lemon juice or vinegar, garlic, salt, pepper, and your favorite herbs," Weisenberger says.
 Not only are these homemade varieties better for your body, but they are often better for your wallet, too.

 Healthy Dressing Recipes to Try:

 Fresh fruit and vegetables offer the perfect opportunity to add flavor with seasonings and herbs.
 For example, "mint pairs perfectly with cucumbers, carrots, fresh fruit, and peas," Weisenberger says.

 And who doesn't like salsa?
 Weisenberger suggests mixing up some fresh cilantro, diced red onion, tomatoes, and your favorite fruit for a tasty homemade salsa that can be used as a topping on dishes such as fish (salmon paired with mango salsa is one of our favorites here at The Good Life) or burgers.
 (The salsa replaces that carbohydrate-heavy bun – which you won't miss, we promise!)

 So what are you waiting for?
-Check out our guide to spices that supercharge your health for even more recipe inspiration!
+Get cookin'!
+And check out our guide to spices that supercharge your health for even more recipe inspiration!